-Your landlord should provide you with a move-in checklist.
+Your new landlord should provide you with a move-in checklist.
 It helps you document the condition of your rental unit on the day you moved in.
-Take note of any damage present on the property (including dents in walls, scratches on floors, and cracks in the ceiling).
+Take note of any damage present on the property—including dents in walls, scratches on floors, and cracks in the ceiling.

-After you complete the checklist, take a set of pictures.
+After you complete the checklist, take a set of corresponding pictures.
 Make sure you timestamp each photo.
-Rental properties may need a few repairs to bring it up to code.
+Rental properties may need a few repairs to bring them up to code.
 Schedule these repairs after you complete your rental move-in checklist.

-10. Make extra copies of keys.
+10. Make Extra Copies of Keys

 If you don’t already have a plan, make sure you contact a local insurance agent to get renters insurance.
-These plans will protect you in case of a burglary, fire, flood, or other incidents that could damage your property.
-You should update your policy if you already have renters insurance.
+These plans will protect you in case of a burglary, fire, flood, or other incidents that could significantly damage your property.

 Unexpected Moving Delays Into a Rental Property

-Sometimes, residents can’t move into a property on their scheduled day because the former resident hasn’t finished moving.
+Sometimes, residents cannot move into a property on their scheduled day because the former resident hasn’t finished moving.
 You may have to temporarily store your valuables in an area, like Mesa’s Household Goods and Storage Facility, if you’ve already scheduled to move.

-Are you moving soon to a new rental property?
+Are you moving into a rental house in Salt Lake City, UT; Boise, ID; or Denver, CO area soon?
 Then Mesa Moving and Storage can streamline your moving process.
 Our professional movers and friendly staff will help make your upcoming move an easy one.
-So contact us to schedule a consultation today.